The “Always-On” Cycle: Time Poverty, Burnout, and the Screen-Stress Pattern

 Theta (4–8 Hz): deeper rest and internal processing

-Rather than forcing relaxation, sound therapy supports the conditions that allow the system to downshift — increasing opportunities for real rest beyond sleep alone.
+Rather than forcing relaxation, sound therapy supports the conditions that allow the system to downshift — increasing opportunities for real rest in our lives beyond just sleep.

 How Often Should Sound Therapy Be Used?

-Sound therapy tends to be most supportive when frequency is aligned with the kind of shift someone is trying to make.
+Sound therapy is most supportive when frequency of sessions are aligned with the shift someone is trying to make.

-When implementing sound therapy — particularly with goals related to stress patterns, evening overstimulation, or difficulty disengaging from screens — sessions are often most useful when they occur more closely together.
-This allows the nervous system to sustain calmer states for longer periods of time.
+When implementing sound therapy to support goals related to stress patterns, evening overstimulation, or difficulty disengaging from screens — sessions are often most useful when they occur more closely together.
+Typically 1-2x week can encourage the system to “reset” or remain in a downregulated state long enough to shift out of the cycle of overstimulation, and therefore mitigate the overstimulating habits that follow that state.

 Rather than producing change in a single session, consistency helps the system become more familiar with calmer states, making them easier to access in daily life — particularly during the post-work transition when the pull toward screens is strongest.